Ritik1510/cp-server-js/learnings.md

   }
   ```
 - `JsonWebToken` (jwt) is a type of key, like if someone has the jwt key, it is suitable to recieve the data and successfully access the data.
+- `File handling` is not the part of frontend, it is the part of backend.
+- `Cloudinary` is a cloud-based, API-first platform that provides solutions for managing, transforming, optimizing, and delivering images and videos.
+It `automates` the entire media lifecycle, from upload and storage to delivery, using AI and automation to enhance user experiences and streamline workflows.
+Cloudinary offers a wide range of features, including AI-powered transformations, responsive image and video optimization, and a media library for easy management, INSTALL IT .
+- configure the cloudinary in project using the cloudinary docs, same as for `express-fileupload` and `multer`.
+- `Express.js`, a popular Node.js web framework, does not inherently handle multipart/form-data requests, which are typically used for file uploads.
+Therefore, external middleware is required to process file uploads in Express.
+The two most common and widely used solutions for this purpose are `express-fileupload` and `multer`, INSTALL BOTH OF THEM.
+- The Node.js `fs` module, which stands for `File System`, is a built-in core module that provides an API for interacting with the file system on the operating system.
+It allows Node.js applications to perform various file-related operations like `reading files`, `writing files`, etc.